Keyfactor/digicert-metadata-sync/README.md

 A tool to automatically synchronize metadata fields and their content from DigiCert to Keyfactor.
 This utility is indented to be used in conjunction with the Digicert AnyGateway and adds to the information already synchronized by the gateway.

-#### Integration status: Prototype - Demonstration quality.
-Not for use in customer environments.
+#### Integration status: Production - Ready for use in production environments.

 ## About the Keyfactor API Client

 This API client allows for programmatic management of Keyfactor resources.

+## Support for Digicert Metadata Sync

+Digicert Metadata Sync is open source and there is **no SLA** for this tool/library/client.
+Keyfactor will address issues as resources become available.
+Keyfactor customers may request escalation by opening up a support ticket through their Keyfactor representative.

+###### To report a problem or suggest a new feature, use the **[Issues](../../issues)** tab.
+If you want to contribute actual bug fixes or proposed enhancements, use the **[Pull requests](../../pulls)** tab.
+___